debezium/debezium-ui/ui/README.md

-# Debezium UI
+# Debezium UI React Single-Page Application (SPA)

-This monorepo uses Lerna and npm Workspaces.
+This project uses Lerna and NPM workspaces.
-React-based Single Page Application code based on Patternfly 4 in present inside [ui](./packages/ui) folder.
+The Debezium UI frontend is a React-based Single Page Application which is based on Patternfly 4.

 ## Requirements
 * node (version 10.13.0 or higher) and npm version 6.x.x.